 In Kenya, Dr. Dillian works with the Koobi Fora Field School (George Washington University/National Museums of Kenya) to understand how and why prehistoric people transitioned from a hunting-fishing-gathering subsistence pattern to one that incorporated domestic animals such as cattle and goats.
 Students are invited to participate in this program for academic credit and should contact Dr. Dillian for more information.

 At Coastal Carolina University, Dr. Dillian is teaching courses on human origins, archaeology, Cultural Resources Management, field and laboratory methods, African prehistory, and North American prehistory.
-She is also the Director of CCU's Prehistoric Archaeological Field School and is a co-Field Director with the Koobi Fora Field School in Kenya.
+She is also the Director of CCU's Prehistoric Archaeological Field School and is a research affiliate with the Koobi Fora Field School in Kenya.